stollander33/docs/docs/users/user_guide.md

 - adminer for PostgreSQL, MySQL/MariaDB and MongoDB
 - flower for celery

-All interfaces can be executed by using the `rapydo interfaces` command.
+All interfaces can be executed by using the `rapydo run` command.

 ### Multi projects